gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 #### Contradictions

-I've mentioned a few times now that it's possible to get into a state where a cell has no possibilities remaining.
+It's possible to get into a state where a cell has no possibilities remaining.
 I'll call such a state a "contradiction".
-The point of choosing the minimum entropy cell to collapse is to try to minimise this risk of contradiction, but it is ever present.
+The point of choosing the minimum entropy cell to collapse is to try to minimise this risk of contradiction, but sometimes it happens anyway.
-Certain sets of **adjacency rules** (ie. certain input images) make this risk higher.
+Certain sets of **adjacency rules** (ie. certain **input images**) increase the risk of contradictions.

 In practice, when a contradiction is reached, most implementations of WFC (including mine) just give up and start again, maintaining a counter of times this has